xpdota/triggevent-site/pages/Telesto-Support.md

 You will need to enable the necessary checkboxes on the Telesto page, and accept the warnings.
 Then, you will have access to a few new easy trigger actions.

+Here's an example.

+### Nameplate Debuffs Equivalent

+Sadly, the original Nameplate Debuffs addon is no longer maintained.
+However, you can recreate a rough approximation of it.

-For example, if you'd like a particular status effect to be displayed on top of players, you can do something like this:
+To have a particular status effect to be displayed on top of players, you can do something like this:

 ![Doodle Easy Trigger Example](Doodle-Easy-Trigger-Example.png)